pathunstrom/game-tutorial/fundamentals/lessons/1-make-a-window.md

 main loop, since PPB comes with one.
 In a file called `main.py` write
 this:

-    from ppb import GameEngine, BaseScene
+    from ppb import BaseScene
+    from ppb import GameEngine

     with GameEngine(BaseScene) as engine:
         engine.run()